mayuraitavadekar/geant4/README.md

 # Cherenkov Radiation

-This is Geant4 simulation program writeenin C++ to demonstrate Cherenkov Radiation.
+This is Geant4 simulation program writeen in C++ to demonstrate Cherenkov Radiation.